kool-engine/kool/README.md

 - Mesh building functions for several primitive 3D shapes
 - Shading with different light (Phong / Gouraud) and color models (vertex, texture or fixed)

-Below is the code for the demo scene
+Below is the code for a demo scene

 ## Example:
 ```kotlin